muchomuchacho/collaboration-and-competition-maddpg/Report.md

 # Ideas for Future Work
 * I have some work already on a Prioritised Experience replay implementation but I have run out of time as I was tuning hyperparamenters in this project.
 But I intend to finish it and see how much prioritised experience vectors improve the overall performance.
+* Another idea I had in mind was to do some work on PPO algorithms and try finding another path to solve these type of environments.